catalyst-cloud/catalystcloud-docs/source/object-storage/replication-policy.rst

 Replication Policy
 ##################

-When you create a container through the use of our object storage service, that container will have a replication policy applied to it.
+When you create a container through the use of the object storage service, that container will have a replication policy applied to it.
 The default policy ensures that the container is replicated across all three regions of the Catalyst Cloud.
 This is done as a means to provide geographic diversity and